 1. Fix Coolant Leaks And Drain Fluid

 First, you want to diagnose and find any coolant leaks.
-After you ensure no coolant leaks, you need to drain the old coolant from the vehicle.
+After you ensure that there no coolant leaks, you need to drain the old coolant from the vehicle.
 With a drain pan, open the cap and allow the coolant to flow out.

 Once the coolant has stopped flowing, you can transfer it to an old antifreeze jug.
 Take it to your local auto parts store for recycling.
 Don’t put old bottles of antifreeze in the trash or pour them out.